Can software really replace accountants?

 As with many back-office functions, finance teams are becoming more streamlined, and a lot of what used to be laborious work can now be done by pressing a button.
 But despite this technological progress, finance teams still need people, and keeping your skills up-to-date is a good way to make sure you remain a vital part of the team.

-Ensuring you are well versed on all the new technology and software that you use is also important.
+Ensuring you are well versed on all the latest workplace productivity tools is also important.

 Get the best tech